infi18/PythonPractice/README.md

 # PythonPractice

-Contains problems from LeetCode Solved using the Python Programming Language
+Contains problems(from LeetCode) and basics of programming Solved using the Python Programming Language